How to Get a PUC Certificate for a Bike?

 - The testing centre has the right to reject the renewal application in case the vehicle fails the PUC test.

 - The registration authority has the right to suspend the Registration Certificate (RC) of your bike and other permits in case the vehicle is non-compliant with the pollution norms.
-However, the authority has to provide the reasons for suspensions in written to the vehicle owner.
+However, the authority has to provide the reasons for suspensions in writing to the vehicle owner.

 NOTE: These rules & regulations are subject to change as per the law.